Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

-# WhatsApp AdsNetwork Bot
+# WhatsApp AgriLanka Bot

-A WhatsApp bot client that interfaces with the AdsNetwork API, allowing users to browse advertisements, view details, and interact with content directly through WhatsApp.
+A WhatsApp bot client that interfaces with the AgriLanka API, allowing users to browse agricultural advertisements, view details, and interact with content directly through WhatsApp.

 ## Features

 - **Authentication**: Login, logout, and profile management
-- **Advertisement Browsing**: View all ads or details of specific ads
+- **Advertisement Browsing**: View all ads or details of specific agricultural products
+- **Location-Based Search**: Find advertisements near your location
 - **Interactive Comments**: Add and view comments on advertisements
 - **Convenient WhatsApp Interface**: Access all functionality through simple commands

 ## Available Commands

 ### Authentication
-- `!login <email> <password> <loc_name> <lat> <lng>` - Log in to your AdsNetwork account
+- `!login <email> <password> <loc_name> <lat> <lng>` - Log in to your AgriLanka account
-- `!profile` - View your AdsNetwork user profile
+- `!profile` - View your AgriLanka user profile
-- `!logout` - Log out from your AdsNetwork account
+- `!logout` - Log out from your AgriLanka account

 ### Browsing Advertisements
-- `!all_ads` - View all available advertisements
+- `!all_ads` - View all available agricultural advertisements
 - `!view_ad <adId>` - View detailed information for a specific advertisement
+- `!nearby [maxDistance]` - View advertisements near your location (default: 10km radius)

 ### Interacting with Advertisements
 - `!add_comment <adId> <sentiment> <description>` - Add a comment to an ad (sentiment: good, bad, neutral)